Maine Farmers’ Market Snapshot Week 2018

 - Maine farmers’ market coloring pages

-Photos and data collected will be shared in the report to be issued this fall.
-(Although photos will be market specific, all data will be aggregated and anonymous for the report) We’ll ask participating markets to help collect the following types of information:
+Photos and data collected will be shared in a report to be issued this fall.
+(See the 2017 report here!)
+We’ll ask participating markets to help collect the following types of information:

 - Shopper surveys (short surveys designed like postcards, which we will provide)